ZhiRongDev/HiCPEP/docs/source/data_store.rst

 The ``outputs`` directory is used for storing the experiment results, including the Approximated PC1-pattern ``.txt`` files, scatter & relative_magnitude plots and the summary informations of all the experiments.

-Here we list the full directory structure, which might be informative after you execute the `run.sh <https://github.com/ZhiRongDev/HiCPAP/blob/main/code_for_paper/run.sh>`_
+Here we list the full directory structure, which might be informative before/after you execute the `run.sh <https://github.com/ZhiRongDev/HiCPAP/blob/main/code_for_paper/run.sh>`_
 (We only list the directories and skip the files):

 .. code:: bash